TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-22-tamuctf-2022-labyrinth.md

 ![Paths go boom.](/img/posts/misc/ctf/labyrinth/labyrinth-path-explosion-graph.jpg){.w-75}
 {.center}

-Now angr is pretty smart, but not too smart.
-Angr will simulate all paths and if it encounters a branch, it will simulate both branches together.
+Now angr is pretty smart, but not too smart. angr will simulate all paths and if it encounters a branch, it will simulate both branches together.
 However, it will treat the `function_133` branches as separate states...

 To get a more concrete view of paths exploding, Gru tried calling `simgr.run(n=50)`—which simulates 50 steps...